The Davidson River:

 Day in and day out, though, midges are the bread and butter for winter Davidson trout.
 Midges are tiny, two-winged flies in the same order (Diptera) as house flies.
 Sometimes referred by non-anglers as “gnats,” midges evolve from a worm-like larva into a bulbous pupa that ascends to the surface and emerges as a mosquito-looking bug.
 They are consistently the #1 most available food source for Davidson trout, year-round.

 Midge fishing is not for everybody, though, because the flies typically range from a #18 (a big honkin’ midge) to a #30 (a dust speck.)
 Such small flies require using 6X, 7X or even 8X tippet, which is fragile and easily snapped if one strikes too hard or plays a fish too roughly.
 A standard Davidson midge rig for the winter begins with a #22-#24 midge larva in red, olive or brown, weighted with a few microshot, and a midge pupa dropper in olive, brown, gray or black.
-These are fished under a small strike indicator (I prefer Palsas), along the bottom or close to it.
+These are fished under a small strike indicator (some preferring Palsas), along the bottom or close to it.

 If the trout are working the surface, it’s important to determine whether they are eating fully emerged adults, clusters of mating midges or almost-emerged pupa stuck in the surface film.
 Reading the rise forms is key: a gentle sip that leaves a bubble or two behind calls for a midge dry such as a #20 Parachute Black Midge; a more aggressive rise could mean they’re eating clusters of mating midges, which suggests tying on a #20 Griffith’s Gnat.